 The information you are required to provide at the time of reinstatement varies based on the reason the New Jersey corporation was administratively dissolved.
 You have to contact the New Jersey SOS to get the appropriate form for a particular New Jersey business entity.

 Can you change your principal address at the same time on the New Jersey reinstatement form?

 Yes.
 You can update the New Jersey corporations address information when you complete the online reinstatement.

 Can you change your officers and directors at the same time on the New Jersey reinstatement form?

 Yes.
 You can update officer and director information online when you reinstate your New Jersey corporation.

 What if my corporations name is no longer available when I reinstate?

 If your New Jersey corporation has been revoked and your name is taken or reserved by another entity, you will have to choose a new name when you reinstate.
 You can do a name availability search during online reinstatement.
 If it turns out your name is taken, submit a name change amendment.
 You will have to pay the amendment filing fee.

 How many annual reports can you miss before you can’t reinstate your New Jersey Corporation?

-You can reinstate a New Jersey corporation at any time.
+You can reinstate a corporation or LLC in New Jersey at any time.
 It doesn’t matter how many annual reports you have missed.